MikeLockz/budget-flowr/memory-bank/progress.md

 ## Evolution of Project Decisions
 - Adopted offline-first architecture with IndexedDB for local data storage.
 - Chose React with TypeScript and Vite for frontend development.
-- Selected AG Grid Enterprise and Apache ECharts for data grid and visualization needs.
+- Selected AG Grid Community and Apache ECharts for data grid and visualization needs.
 - Emphasized modular design and dual-view accounting as core differentiators.